Cyberlorians/M-21-31/WhyUseExample.md

 ### ✅ Broad Workload Coverage
 Supports validation across:
-- Microsoft Defender for Endpoint (MDE)
+- Microsoft Defender for Endpoint (MDE) - Mapped with Entra.
+OS Events to be released.
-- Microsoft Defender for Office (MDO)
-- Entra ID (Azure AD)
+- Entra ID (Azure AD) - Mapped.
-- Windows Security Events
+- Windows Security Events - Phase 1 released.
-- Linux Syslog (auditd/local3)
+- Linux Syslog (auditd/local3) - To Be Released.
-- Third-party SaaS (via Sentinel connectors)
+- Third-party SaaS (via Sentinel connectors) - On Roadmap.

 ### ✅ Designed for Collaboration
 Whether you're in the SOC, compliance, or infrastructure teams, this workbook gives you a shared, structured lens to evaluate logging posture in a Zero Trust world.